jeffkdev/sokol-zig-examples/README.md

 # sokol-zig-examples

-Some of the Sokol examples running in Zig 0.5.0+b55bc5eb2 (Feb 2020).
+Some of the Sokol examples running in Zig 0.5.0+107b5196f (March 2020).
 Intended to be used as a reference or starting point for anyone looking to use Zig make games.
 Only working in Windows at the moment, but with some effort could be modified to target other platforms.

 See
    - https://github.com/floooh/sokol